-1. PURPOSE OF REPORT
+PURPOSE OF REPORT

-- 1.1 The purposes of the report are to: - i.
+- i.
 Provide a review of Treasury Management activity for 2017/18 including the 2017/18 outturn Prudential Indicators; - ii.
-Provide a mid-year update of the 2018/19 Treasury Management activity; and - iii.
+Provide a mid-year update of the 2018/19 Treasury Management activity; and iii.
 Enable the Audit and Governance Committee to scrutinise the recommended 2019/20 Treasury Management Strategy before it is referred to the full Council for approval.